yohanis-tadese/My-Development-Setup/README.md

 `Diff decorations` set to `none`, remove decoration virtical line in vs code.

+### Online tool used in the developments

-# Color used in the development
+# Color picker used in the development

 `Color Zilla` With ColorZilla you can get a color reading from any point in your browser.
 [Link &rarr;](https://marketplace.visualstudio.com/items?itemName=formulahendry.auto-rename-tag)

+# Image selector used in the development

+`Unsplash` Unsplash is a photo discovery platform for free to use, high-definition photos.
+[Link &rarr;](https://unsplash.com/)

 # Nodejs used in the development